BobbyTheCatfish/augurbot/README.md

 ```
 Module.addInteraction({
   id: "interactionId",
-  process: async (interaction) => {},
+  name: "commandname",
+  syntax: "",
+  description: "",
+  info: "",
+  hidden: false,
   category: "",
-  description: "",
   enabled: true,
-  hidden: false,
-  info: "",
-  name: "slashCommandName",
+  otherPerms: async (msg) => {},
+  permissions: [],
   options: {},
+  ownerOnly: false,
+  guildOnly: false,
+  dmOnly: false,
-  permissions: async (interaction) => {},
+  process: async (interaction) => {}
-  syntax: ""
 });
 ```
 * `id` (string): Required.
 The interaction ID for the slash command.
-* `process` (function): Required.
-The function to run when the slash command is invoked.
-This accepts a DiscordInteraction object.
+* `name`  (string): The name of the slash command.
+* `syntax` (string): A string describing command syntax.
+* `description` (string): A short string for a brief overview of the slash command.
+* `info` (string): A longer string with more details about the slash command's usage.
+* `hidden` (boolean): A boolean for whether you want to hide the slash command in your help functions.
+Defaults to `false`.
 * `category` (string): A category name, for convenience in organizing slash commands.
 Defaults to the filename of the module.
-* `description` (string): A short string for a brief overview of the slash command.
 * `enabled` (boolean): Whether the slash command is able to run.
 Defaults to `true`.
-* `hidden` (boolean): A boolean for whether you want to hide the slash command in your help functions.
+* `otherPerms` (function): A function used to determine whether the user has permission to run the slash command.
+Accepts a `DiscordInteraction` object.
+* `permissions` (array of PermissionResolvables): An array that is used to check for a guild member's permissions
+* `options` (object): An object of custom options that the developer may wish to use (e.g. in parsing messages).
+* `ownerOnly` (boolean): Whether or not the bot owner is the only user allowed to run the slash command.
 Defaults to `false`.
-* `info` (string): A longer string with more details about the slash command's usage.
-* `name`  (string): The name of the slash command.
-* `options` (object): An object of custom options that the developer may wish to use (e.g. in parsing messages).
+* `guildOnly` (boolean): Determines if the slash command should only run when used in a guild or not.
+Defaults to `false`.
+* `dmOnly` (boolean): Determines if the slash command should only run when used in a DM or not.
+Defaults to `false`.
-* `permissions` (function): A function used to determine whether the user has permission to run the slash command.
-Accepts a `DiscordInteraction` object.
+* `process` (function): Required.
+The function to run when the slash command is invoked.
+This accepts a DiscordInteraction object.
-* `syntax` (string): A string describing command syntax.

 ### Initialization
 The `.setInit(data)` method accepts a function to run on module initialization.
 The `data` parameter will have a `null` value on the first run, and will contain the returned by the function defined with the `.setUnload()` method on subsequent reloads of the module.